goodekat/LIME-diagnostics-paper/README.md

 The data used in the paper for the bullet comparison examples is described below.

-`data-bullet-train`: Contains comparison features from the Hamby 173 and 252 sets.
+`bullet-train`: A dataset with 83436 rows and 14 columns that contains comparison features from the Hamby 173 and 252 sets (XXX reference XXX).

-`data-bullet-test`: Contains comparison features from the Hamby 224 Clone sets.
-As with all Hamby sets, Hamby set 224, is a collection of 35 bullets, organized as 20 known bullets and 15 questioned bullets.
-The known bullets are fired in pairs of two through one of ten consecutively manufactures P-85 barrels.
-Clone set 224 is arranged as a test set of fifteen tests, one for each questioned bullet.
-Each test set is arranged as a combination of three bullets: two known bullets and a questioned bullet.
-The test asks for a decision on whether the questioned bullet comes from the same source as the two known bullets or from a different source.
-This situation is similar to what a firearms and toolmarks examiner might encounter in case work.
+XXX Additional information about the number of comparisons.XXX See XXX for additional information on the data.
+The variables in the data are as
+follows:

+  - case = ID number associated with the bullet-land signature comparison
+  - land\_id1 = ID associated with the first bullet-land in the comparison.
+The format is ‘study-barrel number-bullet number-land number’.
+  - land\_id2 = ID associated with the second bullet-land in the comparison.
+Again, the format is ‘study-barrel number-bullet number-land number’.
+  - ccf, rough\_cor, D, sd\_D, matches, mismatches, cms, non\_cms, and
+    sum\_peaks = comparison features of the two bullet-land signatures.
+    See XXX for definitions of these features.
+  - samesource = indicator variable specifying whether the two bullet-lands are a match
+  - flag = indictor variable specifying whether one of the bullets in the comparison has tank rash

+`bullet-test`: A dataset with 419 rows and 14 columns that contains comparison features from sets 1 and 11 of the Hamby 224 Clone sets (XXX reference XXX).
+Each test set is arranged as a combination of three
+bullets: two known bullets and a questioned bullet.
+Each bullet has 6 lands.
+The data contains comparisons of bullet-lands within a set.
+With three bullets with six lands per set, there are a total of (2 sets) x (3\! bullet comparisons) x (6^2 land comparisons) = 432 comparisons.
+However, there are only 419 comparisons in the `bullet-test` data.
+This is due to the fact that some of the lands are missing from the data (probably due to tank rank): land 4 from the unknown bullet in set 1, land 2 from bullet 1 in set 11, and land 4 from the unknown bullet in set 11.
+The first 13 variables in the data are the same as those in the training data (see the variable definitions associated with `bullet-train`).
+The \`14th variable is:

+  - rfscore = the random forest score associated with the comparison in support of a match

-`data-example-signatures`: Contains the signature data from two bullet-lands that are a match.
+`example-signatures`: Contains the signature data from two bullet-land signatures that are a match.
 The variables in the data are as follows:

   - land = Indicates where the observation corresponds to ‘Signature 1’ or ‘Signature 2’
   - x = The x position of the signature
-  - sig = The y position of the signature
+  - y = The y position of the signature

 ## Figure Font Size Information